andreribas/my_tools/README.md

 # my_tools
-Just a collection of cli tools
+Just a bunch of silly, but sometimes useful, tools written in any Programming Language I'm into at the moment